-In this blog post, I'll provide you with everything you need to end up with Baby Brine Shrimp with the easiest hatching method for your next aquarium hobby.
+In this blog post, we'll provide you with everything you need to end up with baby Brine Shrimp with the easiest hatching method for your next aquarium hobby.

 The first step in the hatching process is the preparation of the hatching solution:

 Using bottled water is highly recommended as tap water often contains chlorine that may shorten the life of the Brine Shrimp.
 Furthermore, tap water contains various metals that can damage the egg.

 The salinity for hatching the Brine Shrimp Eggs is calculated as one and a half tablespoons of Seatures™ Purifier for every quart of water (or 1.2 liters of water).

 The purifier must completely dissolve prior to adding the eggs to assure an even salinity of water.

 The next step is adding the eggs to the hatching solution.

 Using fresh eggs is very important as the shelf life has a direct impact on the hatching rate.

 The eggs will gradually sink to the bottom of the water tank, if they float you can stir the water with a spoon during the first hours.